 Read about the DVAN@ SFSU event: Pulitzer Prize winner comes to campus, celebrates new University milestone →

-The Asian American Studies department in the College of Ethnic Studies has the largest curriculum of Vietnamese American Studies and Southeast Asian American classes in the country.
-The following Asian American Studies courses use and/or generate DVAN materials in their curriculum:
+The Asian American Studies department in the College of Ethnic Studies at SFSU has the largest curriculum of Vietnamese American Studies and Southeast Asian American classes in the country.
+The following faculty in the Asian American Studies Department and in Race and Resistance Studies use and/or generate DVAN materials as part of their curriculum:

 Financial Support of Undergraduate Students with an Appreciation for Art and Literature and Committed to Serve the Community